NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 String of `a+bi` or `a-bi` stands of complex data type. `a` and `b` is supporting all Float format.

+`special case`:

+- For Complex, empty string will be converted to the input prototype value

 ### Timestamp

+`special case`:

+- For Timestamp, empty string will be converted to current time.

 _**Condition1**_